Edward Bouverie (1760–1824): Career

 Bouverie was a Groom of the Bedchamber to the Prince of Wales (later George IV) from 1787 to 1795.
 In 1794, he was wounded in a duel with the 4th Earl of Tankerville who reportedly "resented his attentions to his daughter Lady Anne Bennet."

 He served as Commissioner of Transports from June 1803 to January 1806 and Commissioner of the Navy from July 1805 until his death.
 Upon the Prince of Wales' ascension to the throne in 1820 as King George IV, Bouverie became a Gentleman of the Privy Chamber, holding that tile until his death in 1824.

 Bouverie was returned as a Member of Parliament for Downton from 1796 until 1803.

 Personal life

 On 24 May 1782, Bouverie married Lady Catherine Murray (1760–1783), the eldest daughter of John Murray, 4th Earl of Dunmore and Lady Charlotte Stewart (eldest daughter of the 6th Earl of Galloway).
-Lady Catherine died, without surviving issue, on 7 July 1783.
+She died, without surviving children, on 7 July 1783.

 After her death, he married Arabella Ogle (1762–1855), daughter of Admiral Sir Chaloner Ogle, 1st Baronet and Hester Thomas (daughter of John Thomas, Bishop of Winchester), on 20 December 1785.
 Like his first marriage, Arabella had one son who died young.

-Bouverie died on 30 December 1824 at age 64, without issue.
-After his death, his widow remarried to Hon.
-Robert Talbot, son of Col. Richard Talbot and Margaret Talbot, 1st Baroness Talbot of Malahide, on 7 October 1828 before her eventual death on 29 October 1855.
+Bouverie died on 30 December 1824 at age 64, with no children.
+After his death, his widow remarried Robert Talbot, son of l Margaret Talbot, 1st Baroness Talbot.